Alcohol Withdrawal Management

 Acute Alcohol Withdrawal Symptoms & Timeline

-Acute alcohol withdrawal symptoms vary widely.
-Severity depends on alcohol consumption patterns, prior withdrawal episodes, and underlying health conditions.
+Acute alcohol withdrawal symptoms vary widely in severity depending on drinking patterns, prior withdrawal episodes, and underlying health conditions.
 About half of individuals with long-term heavy alcohol use experience withdrawal, and roughly 10% develop severe symptoms.

 Stage 1: Early Alcohol Withdrawal (6-12 Hours After Last Drink)